daniperil/daniperil.github.io/README.md

 # daniperil.github.io

-Based on the work by jishanshaikh4.
+Inspired by the work of jishanshaikh4.